columbia-university-robotics/mate-rov-simulation/README.md

 ```

 For any questions, comments, or concerns, please don't hesitate to reach out to us at [curc@columbia.edu](curc@columbia.edu).
-If you are a current member of CURC and would like to contribute to the repository, please reach out to Jonathan or Neil via email or Slack.
+If you are a current member of CURC and would like to contribute to the repository, please reach out to Jonathan Sanabria or Neil Nie via email or Slack.

 # About Us